9w2zsh/9w2zsh.github.io/_posts/2025-06-25-flash-raspberry-pi-cannot-login.md

 I wanted to install ASL3 on a new SD card so I flashed it with Raspberry Pi-0.
 I used root as the user and the password that I know.
 Surprisingly, when I plug in to Pi-0 and ssh to it, I cannot login as root even though i was using the right password.

 The [forum](https://forums.raspberrypi.com/viewtopic.php?t=333248) on Raspberry Pi website has some suggestions

+## True enough

+As one of the suggestion given in the forum was, Rapberry Pi doesn't allow root access.
+So, I flash the sd card again but this time I put a user instead of root.
+It works this time!